Transport map accelerated Markov chain Monte Carlo: Conclusions

 While the present work used polynomials to represent the transport map, this is not an essential aspect of the framework.
 In fact, the optimization problem for the map coefficients in \eqref{eq:regopt} will be unchanged for any map representation that is linear in the coefficients; we have experimented with other bases, e.g., radial basis functions, to good effect.
 Performance can be enhanced by an appropriate choice of basis, however, and future work will explore adaptive basis selection strategies.
 These will be particularly important for extending the transport map approach to higher-dimensional problems, where a more parsimonious choice of basis (versus the total-order bases used here) will be required.
-We speculate that adaptive approximations in high dimensions might exploit a closer interaction with derivative information from the posterior.
+Recent results on the sparsity of triangular transports, and the decomposability of more general transports, may be useful in this regard \cite{Spantini2017}.
 Other methods for approximating the map, perhaps even nonparametric approaches, may also useful.
 We also note that the transport map defines a Riemannian metric on the parameter space, locally given by $(\dimap(\trv))^\top (\dimap(\trv))$.
 This suggests links between map-accelerated sampling and differential geometric MCMC methods, which we plan to explore.